BolunDai0216/SailingThroughPointClouds/README.md

 git clone https://github.com/BolunDai0216/SailingThroughPointClouds.git
 ```

+> [!NOTE]
-The only supported way to run the code is via a dev container on a Linux machine.
+> The only supported way to run the code is via a dev container on a Linux machine.

 To build the dev container, first run the setup script in inside `provisioning` to create the `.zsh_history` file, which will be mounted to the dev container

 ```bash
 cd /path/to/provisioning && bash setup.sh